GetWellClinic/ai-moa/install/Readme.md

 ## Maintenance Operations ##

-*Note: These commands and scripts should be run from subdirectory "/gwc-aimee"*
+*Note: These commands and scripts should be run from subdirectory "/install"*
 ```
-cd gwc-aimee
+cd install
 ```

 ### Starting *AI-MOA* Services ###